Size-biased permutation of a finite sequence with independent and identically distributed terms: Introduction

-One of the earliest occurences of size-biased permutation is in social choice theory.
-Luce \cite{luce} studied distributions on the permutation on $n$ letters given by (\ref{eqn:sbp}) as a function of the $x_i$'s.
-These are the relative scores or desirabilities of the candidates, to be inferred through observing multiple rankings.
-This ranking model is now known as the Plackett-Luce model and it has wide applications \cite{plackett, plmeier, volkmer}.
+One of the earliest occurrences of size-biased permutation is in social choice theory.
+For fixed sequence length $n$, the goal is to infer the $x(i)$ given multiple observations from the random permutation defined by (\ref{eqn:sbp}).
+Here the $x(i)$ are the relative scores or desirabilities of the candidates, and (\ref{eqn:sbp}) models the distribution of their rankings in an election.
+Now known as the Plackett--Luce model, it has wide applications \cite{plackett,plmeier,volkmer}.

 Around the same time, biologists in population genetics were interested in inferring the distribution of alleles in a population through sampling.
-In these applications, $x_i$ is the abundance and $x_i/t$ is the relative abundance of the $i$-th species \cite{en78}.
+In these applications, $x(i)$ is the abundance and $x(i)/t$ is the relative abundance of the $i$th species \cite{en78}.
 Size-biased permutation models the outcome of successive sampling, where one samples without replacement from the population and records the abundance of newly discovered species in the order that they appear.
 To account for the occurrence of new types of alleles through mutation and migration, they considered random abundance sequences and did not assume an upper limit to the number of possible types.
-Species sampling from random infinite sequence is sometimes known as \emph{size-biased random permutation}, a term coined by Patil and Taillie \cite{pt77}.
-The earliest work along this vein is perhaps that of McCloskey \cite{mc65}, who obtained results on the size-biased permutation of ranked jumps in a certain Poisson point process (p.p.p).
-The distribution of this ranked sequence is now known as the Poisson-Dirichlet $PD(0, \theta)$, and the distribution of its size-biased permutation is the $GEM(0, \theta)$; see Section \ref{subsec:parallel} for their definitions.
-This work was later generalized by Perman, Pitman and Yor \cite{pitmanyor}, who studied size-biased permutation of ranked jumps of a subordinator; see Section \ref{sec:sbp}.
+Patil and Taillie \cite{pt77} coined the term \emph{size-biased random permutation} to describe i.i.d. sampling from a random discrete distribution.
+The earliest work along this vein is perhaps that of McCloskey \cite{mc65}, who obtained results on the size-biased permutation of ranked jumps in a certain Poisson point process (p.p.p.).
+The distribution of this ranked sequence is now known as the Poisson--Dirichlet distribution $\operatorname{PD}(0, \theta)$.
+The distribution of its size-biased permutation is the $\operatorname{GEM}(0, \theta)$ distribution.
+See Section~\ref{subsec:parallel} for their definitions.
+This work was later generalized by Perman, Pitman and Yor \cite{pitmanyor}, who studied size-biased permutation of ranked jumps of a subordinator; see Section~\ref{sec:sbp}.